Blog Post

 WebAssembly consists of four key concepts:

-Additionally, WebAssembly defines a binary representation for the language code that is similar to LLVM IR and needs to be compiled to the host architecture before it can be used.
-Some implementations, such as Microsoft’s Chakra, use a Just-In-Time (JIT) strategy to compile to the native host architecture, and others, such as Google’s Chrome, compile the entire module upfront.
+Additionally, WebAssembly defines a binary representation for the language code that’s similar to LLVM IR and needs to be compiled to the host architecture before it can be used.
+Some implementations, such as Microsoft’s Chakra, use a just-in-time (JIT) strategy to compile to the native host architecture, and others, such as Google’s Chrome, compile the entire module upfront.
 To avoid compilation every time a WebAssembly module is requested, the resulting module can also be persisted on a client using IndexedDB:

 var importObject = {